hbs-rcs/hbsgrid-docs/docs/storage.md

 Once your **.my.cnf** is ready, move it your home directory and **adjust file privileges to ensure no one else can read the file**.
-On the Grid or on a linux or Mac local machine, you may prevent others from reading the file by opening a *Terminal* and running this command:
+On the Grid or on a Linux or Mac local machine, you may prevent others from reading the file by opening a *Terminal* and running this command:

 `chmod 700 ~/.my.cnf`

 You can connect to your database using any compatible client.
-If you already have one you like go ahead and use that.
+If you already have one you like, feel free to use that.
 Otherwise we recommend one of the clients listed below.

 === "Python"